Whistler Blackcomb: Description

 The ski areas at Whistler and Blackcomb are situated on two ridge-lines running roughly northwest to southeast.
 The two are separated by a deep valley with Fitzsimmons Creek running along the valley floor.
-The main base area at Whistler Village is located on the northwest end of this valley, where Fitzsimmons Creek flows into the larger Green River, which forms a floodplain running north-south just to the west of the village area.
+The main base area at Whistler Village is located on the northwest end of this valley, where Fitzsimmons Creek flows into the larger Green River, which forms a floodplain running north–south just to the west of the village area.
 The Sea-to-Sky Highway runs along the Green River valley.
 The ski runs generally run northwest towards the village area, or into the valley area between the two ridges.
 A small number of runs are located on the south side of the Whistler ridge, where they run to the Creekside Base area, some distance south of the main Whistler Village.

 Whistler Mountain is the basis of the southern of the two ridges, on the right when looking at the Whistler-Blackcomb ski area from Whistler Village.
 It has a summit elevation of 2184 m.
 The total vertical drop is 1530 m and 4757 acre skiable inbound terrain.
-Whistler is served by a total of 19 lifts; 2 gondolas, 5 high-speed detachable quad chair lifts, 4 high-speed detachable sixpack chair lifts, 2 fixed grip triple chair lifts, 1 T-bar (called T-bars but parallel T-Bar was removed however towers and stations still mostly stand) and 7 carpet lifts.
-It also hosts the drive station for the Peak 2 Peak Gondola connecting it with Blackcomb mountain to the north.
+Whistler is served by a total of 19 lifts; 2 gondolas, 5 high-speed detachable quad chair lifts, 4 high-speed detachable sixpack chair lifts, 2 fixed grip triple chair lifts, 1 T-bar and 7 carpet lifts.
+It also hosts the drive station for the Peak 2 Peak Gondola, connecting it with Blackcomb mountain to the north.
 There are 4 on-hill restaurants, as well as a children's ski school.
 It is served by two base areas: Whistler Creek also known as creekside, the original base on its southwest flank, and Whistler Village on its northwest flank.

 Blackcomb Mountain is the northern ridge, on the left when viewed from the village.
 It has a lift-serviced elevation of 2240 m at the top of the 7th Heaven chair – Blackcomb Mountain itself is higher at 2440 m, but unlike Whistler, the peak is not lift-served.
 Blackcomb has a higher skiable vertical, at 1565 m, but less in-bound skiing area at 3414 acre.
 It is served by 15 lifts; 2 gondolas, 6 high-speed quads, 1 fixed-grip triple and 7 surface lifts (1 T-Bar and 5 carpet lifts), as well as the end-station for the Peak 2 Peak.
-Blackcomb is the location of the world-famous "Couloir Extreme" run, which is one of the top ten steep in-bounds runs in the world according to Skiing Magazine.
+Blackcomb is the location of the world-famous "Couloir Extreme" run, which is one of the top ten steep in-bound runs in the world, according to Skiing Magazine.
 Originally called the Saudan Couloir by local skiers even before it was part of the ski area, the company eventually had to drop the name when extreme skier Sylvain Saudan complained about the unauthorised use of his name.